 “Drivers without parking permits are not entering the zones needlessly, and that has a positive effect on noise levels and emissions, and also it increases safety on the streets,” he says.

-At the same time it is clear that Prague will make quite a lot of money on parking zones in the future.
+At the same time, it is clear that Prague will make quite a lot of money on parking zones in the future.
 Without counting in the abovementioned acquisition expenses, the maintenance and operation of new zones from August to December cost the city only 13.5 million Czech crowns.
 Visitors paid over 30 million for parking in this time period alone.

-Prague will, of course, earn more money from the residents, who buy parking permits.
+Prague will, of course, earn more money from the residents who buy parking permits.
 So far, the city has issued 44,635 permits in Prague 5, 6, and 8, at a total cost of almost sixty million.
 The yearly permits are in the highest demand, although even half-annual or trimestrial are still available.

 “Current pricing is a compromise, which arose from coalition negotiations.
 In particular, the Green Party demanded higher parking fees,” Dolinek comments of the tariffs in new parking zones.
 He also adds that the city will invest “surplus” money back into the development of new parking.

 Prague also got some money from the fines and tickets.
 5600 people were already warned for transgressions in new parking zones, and 4676 of them were ticketed.
-Enforcement of payments takes some time though, and so only 2426 drivers have paid their tickets.
+Enforcement of payments takes some time, though, and so only 2426 drivers have paid their tickets.
 The amount of money they paid for violating the law is 1.179 million Czech crowns.
-Over 2 million license plates were already checked with the help of a special camera, attached to a white car belonging to the company Eltodo.
+Over 2 million license plates were already checked with the help of a special camera attached to a white car belonging to the company Eltodo.

 If we compare the usage of parking spots nowadays with the year 2011, it is clearly visible that parking zones have contributed to safer traffic zones.
-In areas like Dejvice, Karlin, Liben and Smichov, where the demand for parking spots used to be much higher than the actual number of them, the demand has now dropped by about almost one-third.
+In areas like Dejvice, Karlin, Liben and Smichov, where the demand for parking spots used to be much higher than the actual number of them, the demand has now dropped by almost one-third.

 “Now drivers do not spend unnecessary extra minutes in the cars while parking, which contributes to smoother traffic and protects the environment,” Dolinek says.

 The number of parked cars in the new zones also dropped during night hours.
-Logically this is not so significant, because most of the non-residents did not park in the streets overnight even before.
+Logically this is not so significant because most of the non-residents did not park in the streets overnight, even before.

-The difference between the amount of issued permits and available parking spots is still increasing.
+The difference between the number of issued permits and available parking spots is still increasing.
 Prague 5, which has 6360 parking spots in blue and violet zones, already issued 8429 permits; people in Prague 6 with 17,252 spots claimed 22,384 permits; and Prague 8, with 11,397 spots issued 13,172 permits.

 In all the abovementioned city districts, there are also orange zones and other reserved spots, in which the permits do not make parking easier for residents.
-If this difference keeps growing, just like happened in Prague 7 before, it could cause parking problems again in the future.
+If this difference keeps growing, just like what happened in Prague 7 before, it could cause parking problems again in the future.

 “City districts, which have had different parking zones for some time already, will join the new system in February 2018,” Dolinek says.
-Prague 1 and 2 will do it during this October.
+Prague 1 and 2 will do it this October.
 The deputy repeated that the introduction of parking zones in Prague 4 and 9 is not certain.
-“First I will want to know how they are dealing with parking spots for visitors,” he adds.
+“First, I will want to know how they are dealing with parking spots for visitors,” he adds.